Tad (band): Post-breakup (2000–2012)

 Following Tad's breakup, Doyle formed Hog Molly in 2001 with Willard bassist Ty Garcia and 50 Paces guitarist Martin Chandler, releasing the album Kung-Fu Cocktail Grip late the same year.
-Willard guitarist Mark Spiders had recommended Ty, and Martin in a conversation with Doyle.
-Hog Molly then broke up and its members other than Doyle formed a band called The Ones.
+Willard guitarist Mark Spiders had recommended Garcia and Chandler.
+Hog Molly eventually broke up and its members other than Doyle formed a band called The Ones.
+Chandler joined The Supersuckers in 2009.

 Doyle later formed the band Hoof.
-His other band Brothers of the Sonic Cloth has been playing in Seattle night clubs.
-Kurt Danielson went on to form Valis, a project that included members of Screaming Trees and Mudhoney.
+His other band, Brothers of the Sonic Cloth, had been playing in Seattle night clubs.
+Kurt Danielson formed Valis, a project that included members of Screaming Trees and Mudhoney.
 He also formed The Quaranteens, a post-punk/new wave band with Craig Paul, before moving to France.
-He is back in Seattle since 2008, and has started to write a novel.
-Danielson has also played in other local Seattle-based bands including Misericords (with fellow ex-Tad member Mike Mongrain on drums) and Vaporland (featuring ex members of Love Battery and The Fluid).
-Josh Sinder has gone on to play drums in The Insurgence and also plays with Marky Felchtone from Zeke in new band Hellbound For Glory.
+He was back in Seattle in 2008, and started to write a novel.
+Danielson also played in other local Seattle-based bands, including Misericords (with fellow ex-Tad member Mongrain on drums).
+Sinder played drums in The Insurgence and with Marky Felchtone from Zeke in the band Hellbound for Glory.

 A documentary of the band titled Busted Circuits and Ringing Ears was released in February 2008.
-In July 2009, taddoyle.com announced plans by Brothers of the Sonic Cloth to release a split 10" vinyl record with Seattle-area sludge metal band, Mico de Noche.
+In July 2009, Doyle's website announced plans by Brothers of the Sonic Cloth to release a split 10" vinyl record with Seattle-area sludge metal band Mico de Noche.
 The Brothers of the Sonic Cloth/Mico de Noche split 10" vinyl record was released in October 2009 as an edition of 500 copies and featured two songs by Mico de Noche and one song by Brothers of the Sonic Cloth, "Fires Burn Dim in the Shadows of the Mountain".
 The record received several positive reviews and appeared on Seattle Weekly's list of that year's best local releases.

-In 2009, Tad Doyle performed with the members of Soundgarden and Tom Morello of Rage Against the Machine in Seattle.
-Chris Cornell, the original singer, was not present and Doyle took on vocal duties.
+In 2009, Doyle performed with the members of Soundgarden and Tom Morello of Rage Against the Machine in Seattle.
+Chris Cornell, Soundgarden's original singer, was not present and Doyle took on vocals.
 This marked the first performance by Soundgarden in over a decade.

 Partial reunion and aftermath (2013–present)

-A semi-reunion of Tad took place at the Sub Pop Records 25th anniversary show on July 13, 2013 in Seattle, Washington.
-There, Tad Doyle and Gary Thorstensen joined Brothers of the Sonic Cloth to play a set of songs from God's Balls, Salt Lick and 8-Way Santa.
+A semi-reunion of Tad took place at the Sub Pop Records 25th Anniversary Show on July 13, 2013 in Seattle, Washington.
+There, Doyle and Thorstensen joined Brothers of the Sonic Cloth to play a set of songs from God's Balls, Salt Lick, and 8-Way Santa.

-Kurt Danielson went on to play with Ron Nine and Kevin Whitworth (Love Battery) and Garret Shavlik (ex-the Fluid) for a self-produced album, Vaporland, in 2014.
-He and Ron Nine then played in Purple Strange with Jared Stroud, Matthew Candenberghe and Jack Endino, and issued another self-produced album of the same name in 2021.
+Danielson went on to play with vocalist Ron Nine and guitarist Kevin Whitworth (Love Battery), vocalist Katie Scarberry, and drummer Garret Shavlik (former member of The Fluid) for a self-produced album, Vaporland, in 2014.
+He and Ron Nine then played in Purple Strange with Jared Stroud, Matthew Candenberghe, and Endino, and issued another self-produced album of the same name in 2021.

-A vinyl-only archival album, Quick and Dirty, was released in April 2018 as part of Record Store Day, and contains rare and unreleased tracks Tad recorded between 1995 and 1999.
+A vinyl-only archival album, Quick and Dirty, was released in April 2018 as part of Record Store Day, which contained unreleased tracks Tad recorded between 1995 and 1999 (in addition to a handful of live songs).